Shatzii/AI-Academic-Stack/School/RAILWAY_NETLIFY_DEPLOYMENT.md

   - Wrong Root Directory (should be `backend` for Railpack, root for Docker).
   - Missing env vars (especially `DATABASE_URL`, `SECRET_KEY`).
   - Migrations failed (check DB connection).
+  - **Root Directory not set**: For Railpack, you MUST set Root Directory to `backend` in Railway service settings, otherwise it can't find manage.py.
   - **Dockerfile not found**: Ensure `Dockerfile` is in root directory when using Docker builder.
   - **railway.json conflict**: Remove `railway.json` if present - it forces Railpack and prevents Docker detection.
 If issues persist, add `railway.json` with `"builder": "dockerfile"` to explicitly force Docker deployment.
 - **500 Internal Server Error**: Check Railway logs for Django errors.